Best Free Blogging Resources for Winning Content

 Pocket is a popular storage tool for articles, videos, and web pages and has over 30 million registered users.
 Integrates with over 1500 apps like Flipboard, Twitter, and Zite. available for major devices and platforms including iPad, iPhone, Android, Mac, Kindle Fire, Kobo, Google Chrome, Safari, Firefox, Opera and Windows.
 Premium upgrade is optional.

 Zotero is the only software that automatically senses research on the web.
 Need an article from JSTOR or a preprint from arXiv.org?
 A news story from the New York Times or a book from a library?
 Zotero has you covered, everywhere.
 Flexible options allow you to download this software for Mac, Windows and Linux, or as a browser extension (Firefox) or plug in (Chrome, Safari).

-Windows Notepad deserves an honorable mention as an out-of-the-box Windows applet since its first version in early 1980’s.
+Windows Notepad deserves an honorable mention as an out-of-the-box Windows applet since its first version in the early 1980s.
 It can still be used to quickly jot notes on your Windows laptop when the need arises.
 The applet is a simple ASCII text editor only and does not handle graphics, audio, or automatic device synchronization.

-Online Information Sources
+Online Information Sources (A thru N)

 The first thing I look for when writing an attractive blog post is good information sources.
 There are many free online and offline resources that can provide information on any subject.
 Here are some of the many that I’ve actually used listed in alphabetical order:

 Amazon is a good source to gather information from user product reviews.
 The good and bad comments from confirmed buyer reviews can be a useful insight for your product reviews.